skounis/Building-Cloud-Computing-Solutions/README.md

 #### Elasticity
 When traffic goes up, automatically deploy more virtual machines so they handle it.
 Traffic goes down, remove the additional virtual machines and reduce the overall cost.
 > More traffic: Scale up, Less traffic: Scale down

+#### Availability
+Is the website 99.9999 reliable?
+We use services that are designed to be available.
+We do not need to build this infrastructure

+#### Self-Service
+Work around the IT Procurement.

+#### Reduced complexity
+We focus on solving the business problems instead security, network etc that are handeld by the Cloud vendors with significant better experience.

+#### Total Cost of Ownership
+Invest in our own data center will be more expensive in the **long term** (e.g. having the people for maintaining and running it)